emanlodovice/cortex/docs/configuration/config-file-reference.md

 # alerts will fail with a log message and metric increment.
 0 = no limit.
 # CLI flag: -alertmanager.max-alerts-size-bytes
 [alertmanager_max_alerts_size_bytes: <int> | default = 0]

+# Maximum number of concurrent GET API requests before returning 503.
+# If 0, alert manager use GOMAXPROCS or 8, whichever is larger, as the limit.
+[alertmanager_api_concurrency: <int> | default = 0]
 ```

 ### `memberlist_config`